 In a news release, the State of Illinois identified the “vast majority” of vaccines being administered in Illinois were developed by Moderna and Pfizer.
 Of the allocation for this week, only 17,000 doses were Johnson & Johnson.
 For next week, the state said it expects to receive 483,720 total doses of COVID-19 vaccine, of which 5,800 doses are expected to be Johnson & Johnson.

-The mass vaccination site at had been administering the Johnson & Johnson vaccine since the site opened April 5.
+The mass vaccination site at Chicago State had been administering the Johnson & Johnson vaccine since the site opened April 5.
 Last week, the vaccination site was closed two days––Tuesday and Thursday because city officials said the site suffered from staff and vaccine shortages.

 The United Center mass vaccination site was scheduled to begin administering the Johnson & Johnson vaccine on April 12.
 The site had been administering the Pfizer vaccine before demands grew for the single-dose Johnson & Johnson vaccine.